db-afk/keyboard-encoding/README.md

 start of the 2nd row, and soon).
 Likewise, left-shifting keys past their current rows would shift them back into the row above.
 Therefore, a single right, and a left shift would produce the same keyboard.

+# How to use the application
+This application is created solely using Maven.
+Using Mavens `mvn install` command you can install projects into your Maven repository, so it can be used to compile other projects that depend on it.

+This app has very little dependencies:
+- `junit-jupiter-engine` and `maven-surefire-plugin` for unit tests
+- `commons-lang` for some non-trivial Java operations.

+The main class within the app is the `Encoder` it accepts the **path** to the text which is going to be encrypted and list of **operations** stored in comma-separated text file.
+To obtain the encoded text (based on operations listed in operation file) `getEncodedText()` should be call.